anywhichway/hcx/README.md

 ```

 ## Templates and Remote Content
+<a id="runnable-templates"></a>

-Templates with encapsulated styles can be compiled and rendered at a later time with new model data:
+Templates with encapsulated styles can be compiled and rendered at a later time with new model data.
+They can optionally be runnable by including the `runnable` flag at compile time and script sin their definition.

 ```html
 <html>